Why an Instagram bio is 150 characters of real estate

 Emojis and templates

-Emojis in a bio are not decoration - they're visual anchors.
+Emojis in a bio aren't decoration - they're visual anchors.
 A well-placed 📍 or ✨ gives the eye somewhere to land and breaks up what would otherwise be a wall of text.
 The emoji toolbar drops glyphs at the current cursor position, so you can put them mid-line without losing your place.

 The templates are a starting point, not a finished bio.
 They give you a common shape - one line for what you do, one line for proof, one line with a call-to-action - that you can rewrite in five minutes.
 Pick the shape that matches your account, then replace every placeholder with your own words.